Latest Coronavirus Travel Guidance for Passengers

 - If the last bus of the day has reached its full social distancing capacity, the onwards boarding will be at the discretion of the driver.
 Drivers are instructed that vulnerable passengers must not be left behind.
-However please be aware that the driver must also consider the safety guidelines in place, therefore we ask passengers to plan their journeys as much as possible to avoid busy times.
+However please be aware that the driver must also consider the safety guidelines in place.

-- To assist passengers plan their journey to avoid busy periods, we are now able to provide a live capacity feed on our mobile app to show if your bus is busy or not before it arrives.
+- To assist passengers plan their journey to avoid busy periods, we are now able to provide a live capacity feed on our mobile app to show if your bus is busy or not before it arrives (currently unavailable to South East customers).
 To find out more about our new feature, please click here.